MaZderMind/c3voc-toolz/auphonic-upload/README.md

  1. Reads auphonic-login-data as "username:password" from the file named via `--auphonic-login` (defailts to `$HOME/.auphonic-login`)
  2. Scans the recordings-folder mentioned with `--recordings`
  3. Looks for files in that folder with names starting by one of the talk-ids (ie. `365-a-very-cool-talk.ogv` will be associated with th talk no. 365)
- 4. Uploads those files to auphonic using the metadata taken from the schedule and the preset proviced via `--auphonic-preset`
+ 4. Uploads those files to auphonic using the metadata taken from the schedule and the preset provided via `--auphonic-preset`
  5. Moves files uploaded completely to the a folder named with `--finished` (defaults to a subfolder `finished-upload` inside the recordings-folder)